Bonifatius94/Chord.Lib/README.md

 making it very durable to system downtime etc. Most importantly there is no single-point-of-failure by design which might be a very desirable system feature for cloud services worth exploring.

+## Disclaimer
+There is still WIP, so be cautious when using this code as it might not work properly yet.

 ## Chord Fundamentals
 The Chord system organizes a distributed service as a peer-to-peer network consisting of multiple independently acting service instances, called nodes.
 Those nodes are created